17 Tiny And Completely Unexpected Ear Piercings You Need Right Now

 Equal parts dainty and surprising.

-If you really want to up your style game this year, look to the ears.
+If you really want to up your style game, look to the ears.

 Subtle, delicate piercings are in in full force, and there’s no such thing as less is more when it comes to blinging out your lobes.
 The only rule?
 Keep the individual pieces understated and dainty.